timothyrusso/timothyrusso/README.md

 👋 Feel free to reach out or check out my latest projects on my GitHub profile page.

 💻 Tech Stack:
-HTML, CSS, Javascript, React and TypeScript (constantly subject to grow 🤓)
+HTML, CSS, Javascript, React, Redux and TypeScript (constantly subject to grow 🤓)

 ## 📊 Here you can find my stats: